 Other accepted participants: 200 euros.

-Registration fees include: attendance, documentation, 3 lunches, 1 gala dinner and coffee breaks.
+Registration fees include: attendance, documentation, three lunches, one gala dinner and coffee breaks.

-Ludovic Dibiaggio is Professor of Economics at SKEMA Business School.
-He is the director of the SKEMA Research Center in Knowledge, Technology and Organisation (KTO).
+Ludovic Dibiaggio is professor of Economics at SKEMA Business School.
+He is the director of the SKEMA Research Centre in Knowledge, Technology and Organisation (KTO).
 His research focuses on the co-evolution of innovation and organisation at the firm, industry or regional levels.
 He has published in several academic journals such as Research Policy, Industrial and Corporate Change, Industry and Innovation and European Management Review.